vtex-apps/io-documentation/docs/en/Recipes/development/vtex-io-cli-plugins.md

 # VTEX IO's CLI Plugins

-VTEX IO's CLI has a plugin-based architecture, which means the commands are detached from the CLI code and you can install or uninstall them according to your necessity.
+VTEX IO CLI 3.x has a plug-in architecture that makes it more flexible and extensible to inject new commands and functionalities.

-In the following sections, check out about:
+In the following sections, how to achieve a more comprehensive experience by going beyond VTEX IO's CLI default commands and adding specific plugins.

 - [VTEX plugins settings](#vtex-plugins-settings).
 - An [overview](#overview) of the main plugins' commands of VTEX IO CLI.